BhanuTeja1705/hand-gesture-mouse-control/README.md

 🤖 Integrate AI-based gesture recognition

-👨‍💻 Author
+## 👨‍💻 Author

 Goriparthi Bhanu Teja

+⭐ Support

-⭐ If you like this project, give it a star!
+If you like this project, give it a star!